GOVERNMENT CODE

 (A) strengthen and enhance this state's proven leadership position in civil, commercial, and military aeronautics research and development and space flight infrastructure;

-(B) enhance the integration of the space, aeronautics, astronautics, and aviation industries into this state's economy; and
+(B) enhance the integration of the space and aeronautics industries into this state's economy; and

 (C) promote and further research involving materials derived from or developed through space exploration and space flight;

 (b) The board shall employ a chief compliance officer to monitor and report to the board regarding compliance with this chapter and rules adopted under this chapter.
-The chief compliance officer shall ensure that all grant proposals comply with this chapter and rules adopted under this chapter before the proposals are submitted to the board for approval.
+The chief compliance officer shall ensure that all grant proposals comply with this chapter and rules adopted under this chapter.

 (c) The board may: